drkrillo/docs/development-standards/web-ui-standards/migration.md

 * The component will be used in a new or existing project
 * There is time available to migrate it properly
-* Team capacity allows for thorough migration
+* Project resources allow for thorough migration

 {% hint style="warning" %}
 **Do not** migrate components "just because."
 Each migration should have a clear business or technical justification.